-- 6.1.1 EDI Senior Managers are liaising weekly with contractors and Acivico to understand the latest position.
-Contractors continue to follow guidance from Central Government and PHE.
-Dependant on impact we will look at acceleration of projects via weekend / evening working to ensure places are provided on time.
-There will be an impact on cost, which is not known at this time. - 6.1.2 At present all sites are operational and works are continuing.
-We have started working up contingencies to ensure places are still available for September 2020 should works stop on any sites.
-As above there will a cost impact for these contingencies which is not know at this time. - 6.1.3 We have also been asked by the DfE for a return on projects in delivery against meeting COVID 19 impact on Local Authority Planned Additional Places for September 2020.
-This has been sent to all LA's. - 6.2 Limiting any school condition spend to emergency repairs only will result in backlog maintenance issues escalating across the estate leading to serious health and safety risks for staff and pupils in school. - 6.2.1 To mitigate this risk we will prioritise projects that meet the following criteria (as set out in Appendix 2): - Condition issues that are most likely to lead to school closure - Condition issues that pose Health and Safety risks - Condition issues that must be addressed in order to fulfil statutory compliance obligations - 6.3 The risk of projects running over time and over budget will be mitigated by ensuring appropriate governance arrangements are in place so that all parties are informed of progress against the 2020/21 programme.
+- 6.1 Limiting any school condition spend to emergency repairs only will result in backlog maintenance issues escalating across the estate leading to serious health and safety risks for staff and pupils in school. - 6.1.1 To mitigate this risk, we will prioritise projects that meet the following criteria (as set out in Appendix 2): - Condition issues that are most likely to lead to school closure - Condition issues that pose Health and Safety risks - Condition issues that must be addressed in order to fulfil statutory compliance obligations - 6.2 The risk of projects running over time and over budget will be mitigated by ensuring appropriate governance arrangements are in place so that all parties are informed of progress against the 2021/22 programme.
 This will enable any concerns to be picked up at the earliest opportunity and resolved so that the programme stays on track.
 Where there is a risk, acceleration of project may be introduced to ensure projects are delivered on time resulting in sufficient places for all children of Birmingham.
 Where costs are escalating, a value engineering exercise will be under-taken to ensure that the costs do not exceed the agreed amount.